-In the current iteration of PyAbel, these basis functions are Gaussian-like (see equations (14) and (15) in).
-The process of evaluating these functions is computationally intensive, and the basis-set generation process can take several seconds to minutes for larger images (larger than $\sim 1000 \times 1000$ pixels).
+In the current iteration of PyAbel, these basis functions are Gaussian-like (see equations (14) and (15) inPage 108, 1).
+The process of evaluating these functions is computationally intensive, and the basis-set generation process can take several seconds to minutes for larger images (larger than ~1000×1000 pixels).
 However, once calculated, these basis sets can be reused, and are therefore stored on disk and loaded quickly for future use.
 The transform then proceeds very quickly, since each raw-image Abel inversion is a simple matrix multiplication.